elizabethvenner/CV/README.md

 #### Analysis
 *"Elizabeth is an excellent debugger", Malinna Leach, colleague at Makers Academy*

-The above was said as my attention to detail, methodical examination of the stack trace and judicious use of visibility gaining techniques empowered me to find bugs during a group project, despite having little prior knowledge of the technologies used.
+My attention to detail, methodical examination of the stack trace and judicious use of visibility gaining techniques empowered me to find bugs during group projects at Makers Academy, despite little prior knowledge of the technologies used.

-While an HR Officer in Luxembourg, my analytical skills enabled me to massage convoluted data such as employee sickness statistics pulled from a rather temperamental system into a concise and readable format for senior members of staff.
+While an HR Officer in Luxembourg, my analytical skills enabled me to massage convoluted data such as employee sickness statistics pulled from a rather temperamental system into a concise and readable format for senior staff members.

 #### Communication
 *"I love your direct approach and honest opinion", founding partner at Chordify*